The Corporate Parenting Board (the Board) will assist Dorset

 with the corporate parenting principles’.

-The Corporate Parenting Board will hold to account the council
+The Corporate Parenting Board will hold to account the

-statutory Corporate Parenting guidance.
+recommended in statutory Corporate Parenting guidance.

-The Board will have access to good qualitative and quantitative
+The Board will have access to good qualitative and

-commitments as stated to the Children in Care Council.
+promises and commitments as stated to the Children in Care Council.

 The Board will ensure young people know how their voice,